 Small group size – we keep groups small to ensure individualised attention and full engagement

 Goatchurch Cavern is a ‘fossil cave’.
 Formed by the action of water over many thousands of years, it now no longer has water running through its main passageways.
-With its choice of chambers, passages, mazes, squeezes and features to explore and wonder at, it offers experiences for cautious beginners to intrepid explorers, children and adults alike, and your instructor will tailor each trip to ensure a fun, exciting trip suited to your level and goals!
+With its choice of chambers, passages, mazes, squeezes and features to explore and wonder at, it offers experiences for cautious beginners to intrepid explorers, children and adults alike, and your instructor will tailor each trip to ensure a fun, exciting experience suited to your level and goals.
 Goatchurch begins with a large inviting entrance that leads into the old Victorian show-cave.
 Keep an eye out for sleeping bats and interesting and beautiful formations such as stalactites, and the myriad of fossils embedded in the sedimentary rock.

 Morning sessions will usually run between 10am and 1pm and afternoon sessions between 2pm and 5pm, however we are always happy to discuss alternative times to suit your needs.

 We meet in the car park (Postcode: BS40 7AT | OS grid ref: ST 47641 58771 | what3words: ///assume.shirtless.renews) with public conveniences in Burrington Combe at 10am or 2pm to kit up and get prepared.
 The car park is just past the cattle grid up the gorge from the Burrington Inn (which unfortunately is currently closed).
 The walk from the car park to the cave entrance is about 15 minutes up a stony path through the woods with some steep steps at the end.

 We provide full caving oversuit, helmet, head torch, belt and gloves.
 We can also provide wellie boots if needed.